Data-Centric-AI-Community/.github/profile/README.md

 You can follow our updates on the [website blog](https://datacentricai.community) or on [Medium](https://medium.com/data-centric-ai-community) and subscribe to our [newsletter](https://datacentricai.community/#newsletter) to stay up to date with our events, data initiatives, and to receive monthly tricks and tips on how to achieve actionable data to feed your machine learning models.

 📧 Feel free to get in touch!
-You can reach us at community@ydata.ai.
+You can reach out to us at the Discord server.
 And good news, if you have questions about projects such as [ydata-profiling](https://github.com/ydataai/ydata-profiling) or [ydata-synthetic](https://github.com/ydataai/ydata-synthetic), you can find the right persons to help you in our community! 🥳